syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 #### Get checked items

-You can get the information of checked items by using [controller](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/controller.html) property.
-Create an instance of [DataGridController](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController-class.html) and set to controller property.
-The [selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) property returns the collection of checked DataGridRows.
+You can get the checked items by using the [DataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) property.
+Because, the selection and checkbox's checked state are the same.

 {% tabs %}
 {% highlight Dart %}